Free playbook Scenario planning for SaaS companies

 Comments and context live next to the numbers.

 Everyone sees the same version.
-Everyone understands the why.
+Everyone understands why a debit and credit entry exists.

 Fast-moving teams trust Runway for accuracy

-Runway powers financial planning at startups and big companies alike.
+Runway powers financial planning for forward-thinking teams.
 Founded in 2020 with backing from Garry Tan, a16z, and Dylan Field, it works for companies of all sizes.
 Read our customer stories to see how Runway cuts manual work and increases accuracy.

 Best practices: Getting the most out of your trial balance